sgbytes-alt/Netflix_Sql_Project/README.md

 ## Author - Sahil Gupta

-This project highlights my proficiency in SQL by applying data analysis techniques to solve business-oriented problems using the Netflix dataset.
+This project demonstrates my SQL skills by applying data analysis techniques to solve business-oriented problems using the Netflix Movies and TV Shows dataset.